luismreis/lockdown/README.md

-== DESCRIPTION:
+## Description

-Lockdown is an authorization system for RubyOnRails (ver >= 3.0).
+Lockdown is an authorization system for RubyOnRails.
+It is designed to handle a simple public vs private configuration to very fine grained access controls.

-Version 3.0 of Lockdown will be a Rails 3 compatible rewrite.
-I'm going to take some of the discoveries from Monty (my Rack based authorization project) and roll them into Lockdown.
+If you are starting a site and just have public and protected (user required) areas, use Lockdown.
+Lockdown includes built in user groups of public and protected.
+From there you can easily add/extend permissions and create new user groups as your site needs grow.

-The model level interaction will be redone completely.
-It sucks right now.
+If you already have a complex permission scheme, use Lockdown to simplify the management of access rules.

 Follow me on Twitter (@stonean) to keep up to date.

-== INSTALL:
+## INSTALL:

   sudo gem install lockdown

-== LICENSE:
+## LICENSE:

 (The MIT License)

-Copyright (c) 2009 Andrew Stone
+Copyright (c) 2010 Andrew Stone

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the